jethornton/flexgui/docs_flex/source/tools.rst

 Manual Tool Change
 ------------------

-The manual tool change requires that the iocontrol.0.tool-prepared and the iocontrol.0.tool-changed be toggled on after inserting the tool into the spindle.
-A QPushButton with an object name of `tool_changed_pb` can be used in place of the hal_manualtoolchange.
-You need to make it a HAL button and connect the output to both iocontrol.0.tool-prepared and iocontrol.0.tool-changed
+All that is needed to add a manual tool change is to add the following to the ini file in the [FLEX] section.
 ::

-	net manual-tool-changed iocontrol.0.tool-prepared flexhal.tool-changed
-	net manual-tool-changed iocontrol.0.tool-changed
+	[FLEX]
+	MANUAL_TOOL_CHANGE = True

 .. image:: /images/tools-06.png
    :align: center

-.. note:: You need to hold the button down for about 2 seconds or until you see the tool is changed.

-Manual Tool Change requires at least the following HAL code in the main hal file if the hal connections are not done as above.
+Manual Tool Change requires at least the following HAL code in the main hal file if not done as above.
 ::

 	# manual tool change